ColDog/pki/README.md

 - `etcd-server`
 - `pki-server`

 Profiles can be added by including a new folder under `csr/<ca-name>-<profile>` with a `csr.json` and a `profile.json`.
+These files will be run through `envsubst` so you can include bash variable replacement.

 ## Configuration

 The profile and CSR json files may be modified with additional environment variables.
+The following is an example that will work locally:

 ```bash
 # These are hex encoded secret keys.